stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

 We can represent a logical function with input and output as a blob, with inputs as wires pointing in and outputs pointing out.

+Unlike in a mathematical function, a logical function has a time delay.
+This is known as a *propagation delay*.